-A bouncy rubber material is used for the outsole of the Adidas NMD XR1.
-This is different from the common practice of using outsole material that is harder and more capable of withstanding abrasion.
-While this does mean that the general durability of these shoes takes a hit, it comes with the benefit of much greater responsiveness
+The bouncy rubber material is used for the outsole of the Adidas NMD XR1, which is different from the common practice of using outsole material that is harder and more capable of withstanding abrasion.
+While this does mean that the overall durability of these shoes takes a hit, it comes with the benefit of much higher responsiveness

 and a lighter stride.
 Depending on the specific color scheme chosen, this outsole can come in a variety of different colors.
 It stands out from the rest of the shoe, and from most other running shoes on the market for that matter, by featuring a style that comprises hexagonal dimples.

 Bits of the midsole can be seen on the underside of these Adidas shoes due to the numerous holes in its design.
 While this may cause some customers to be concerned as to whether it will last as long as other running shoes with more protection